zr-tex8r/BXenclose/README.md

 there are already various mechanisms provided by LaTeX kernel or packages that attach “hooks” at the beginning and end of documents.
-This package tries harder to win the race, that is, place the given code as close as the real document body.
+This package tries harder to win the race, that is, place the given code as close to the real document body as possible.

 ### System requirement